ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2018-01-31-running-a-jupyter-notebook.md

 to decrease development time, and helped me perform fast analyses of my models.

+> Hi there, I've been using notebooks for a long time now and it may be good to
+> give a review of the notebook ecosystem for 2020.
+You can read it in [this
+> link](/notebook/2020/03/06/jupyter-notebooks-in-2020).

 #### Changelog
+* 03-06-2020: Add link for Jupyter Notebooks review
 * 09-29-2018: Update figure using Tikz for consistency
 * 09-11-2018: Add diagram to Jupyter notebook tutorial